iPhone X users are dealing with an assortment of problems.

-Apple will occasionally roll out new iOS updates with new fixes and you’ll want to make sure you and your device are ready for the download.
+Apple will occasionally roll out new iOS 16 updates with bug fixes and you’ll want to make sure you and your device are ready for the download.
 A little prep work ahead goes a long away toward preventing issues.

 We’ve released an iOS pre-installation guide that will take you through some things you should do before installing new software on your iPhone.

 Where to Find Feedback

-As we move into 2019 it’s important to keep an eye on feedback from other iPhone X users.
+It’s important to keep an eye on feedback from other iPhone X users.
 This feedback will alert you to potential problems and it could help you work out your own problems.

 How to Fix iPhone X Problems